-Engaged, rhetorically-aware reading of personal narrative can reveal a writer's intentions and assumptions.
-By examining selections from two authors - Charlotte Perkins Gilman and Zitkala-Sa -

-this tutorial demonstrated how different narratives, written for different purposes, by different writers, make use of similar skills, techniques, and approaches to establish a relationship between writers and readers.
+In this lesson, you learned that careful reading of personal narratives can reveal the writers' intentions and assumptions.
+By examining selections from Charlotte Perkins Gilman's "The Yellow Wallpaper" and Zitkala-Sa's American Indian Stories and engaging in a comparison and contrast between them, you saw how different narratives written for different purposes by different writers make use of similar skills, techniques, and approaches to establish a relationship between the writers and readers.

-Source: Adapted from Sophia Instructor Gavin McCall

-ATTRIBUTIONS

-• "American Indian Stories" | License: Public Domain
+Best of luck in your learning!

+Source: THIS TUTORIAL WAS AUTHORED BY SOPHIA LEARNING.
+PLEASE SEE OUR TERMS OF USE.